 If you wish to slow down your pension build up to avoid or reduce an A A tax charge, you may wish to consider joining the 50/50 section.
 In the 50/50 section of the L G P S you pay half your normal contributions and build up half your normal pension, but you retain full life cover and ill health cover.
 You can find out more about Paying less – the 50/50 section on the L G P S member website.

 Before taking any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
-For help in choosing an independent financial adviser, visit the money advice service website.
+For help in choosing an independent financial adviser, visit the MoneyHelper website.

 How is the annual allowance calculated?